Cosmological long-wavelength solutions in non-adiabatic multi-fluid systems: Introduction

 Various theoretical models have been proposed to explain the generation of curvature perturbations, which in turn generate density perturbations, particularly in the context of inflation and other early-universe scenarios.
 Given that the mass of PBHs is in the asteroid mass window, they are viable candidates for constituting the entirety of dark matter (see Ref.~\cite{Carr:2020gox} for a comprehensive review).
 Recent advancements in gravitational wave (GW) observations, led by the LIGO-Virgo-KAGRA collaboration, have reported over a hundred events involving mergers of compact objects.
 PBHs are among the proposed sources of these events, offering a possible connection between PBHs and the observed GWs (see Ref.~\cite{Sasaki:2018dmp} for details on PBHs in the context of GWs).

 Over the past three decades, cosmological nonlinear perturbation theory has made significant progress.
-Deriving solutions obey the gradient expansion method \cite{Tomita:1967wkp, Salopek:1990jq,Deruelle:1994iz, Shibata:1999yda}, which follows an assumption that a physical scale $L$ is much longer than a fiducial Hubble scale.
-In this context, we choose the physical scale as $L^{-1}=k/a$, where $k~\text{and}~ a$ are some wave number and the scale factor of fiducial Friedmann‐Lemaître‐Robertson-Walker (FLRW) spacetime, respectively.
-Then, we can define a fictitious parameter $\epsilon\equiv k/(a{}^{(b)}H)$, where ${}^{(b)}H\equiv\dot{a}/a$.
+A standard approach to derive non-linear long-wavelength solutions is the gradient expansion method \cite{Tomita:1967wkp, Salopek:1990jq, Deruelle:1994iz, Shibata:1999yda}, which assumes that the characteristic physical length scale $L$ of interest is much larger than the Hubble radius ${}^{(b)}H^{-1}=(\dot{a}/a)^{-1}$, where $a$ is the scale factor of the fiducial flat Friedmann‐Lemaître‐Robertson-Walker (FLRW) spacetime.
+In this context, we choose the physical scale as $L^{-1}=k/a$, where $k$ is some wave number.
+Then, we can define a fictitious parameter $\epsilon\equiv k/(a{}^{(b)}H)$.
 The Einstein and matter field equations are then expanded in powers of $\epsilon$, yielding solutions known as cosmological long-wavelength solutions.

 Since gravitational collapse leading to the formation of a black hole is a strong gravitational phenomenon, simply solving the Einstein equations under approximations such as linear perturbation is insufficient to discuss gravitational collapse; the full Einstein equations must be solved.
 However, since the Einstein equations are nonlinear second-order partial differential equations, we cannot solve them analytically in general.
 Therefore, we need to use numerical simulation to solve these equations.
 Using the long-wavelength solutions as an initial condition for a numerical simulation of PBH formation is one of the interesting applications \cite{Shibata:1999yda, Harada:2015yda,Yoo:2021fxs,deJong:2021bbo}.